 Main areas of practice

-She has strong experience in the leisure, culture and housing sectors and sound working knowledge of education, health, financial, manufacturing, waste and energy markets.
-Penny leads on combined housing, leisure and civic infrastructure projects, working on innovative regeneration models to include joint venture vehicles and private sector partnering and contracting.
+She has strong experience in the leisure, culture and housing sectors and sound working knowledge of education, health, financial, manufacturing, telecoms, waste, utilities and energy markets.
+Penny leads on combined housing, leisure, utilities, energy and civic infrastructure projects, working on innovative regeneration models to include joint venture vehicles and private sector partnering and contracting.

 Leisure and Culture

-- Recently appointed critical friend to a District Council prior to award of contract to its preferred bidder.
+- Critical friend to a District Council prior to award of contract to its preferred bidder.

 - Advising a City Council on competitive dialogue procurement for a leisure operator on a new Passivhaus leisure centre – first in the country.

-- Advising a Borough Council on its leisure design build operate and maintain (DBOM) project being procured using Competitive Dialogue – at ISFT stage.
+- Advising a Borough Council on its leisure design build operate and maintain (DBOM) project being procured using Competitive Dialogue.

 - Lead advisor to a University on its new build halls projects with private company using institutional investment.